blacksmithgu/obsidian-dataview/docs/docs/queries/query-types.md

 | [Pillars of Eternity 2](#)  | 	7 months, 2 days | 	Games	 | - #games/crpg |
 | [Stardew Valley](#) | 	4 months, 3 weeks, 3 days | 	Games/finished	 |  - #games/simulation |

+!!! hint "Calculations and expressions"
+    Learn more about the capability of computing expressions and calculations under [expressions](../reference/expressions.md) and [functions](../reference/functions.md).

 ### TABLE WITHOUT ID

 If you don't want the first column ("File" or "Group" by default), you can use `TABLE WITHOUT ID`. `TABLE WITHOUT ID` works the same as `TABLE`, but it does not output the file link or group name as a first column if you add additional information.